IFVP Institute

 • Competency models can be used to inform, develop, mentor, and certify individuals based on various skill sets traditionally found in the industry.

-Wait, is IFVP and IFVP Institute different?!
+Wait, are IFVP and IFVP Institute different?!

 Yes!
 They are separate entities with separate goals, governance, bylaws, and boards.